haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ce/instant-purchase/index.md

 ---
 group: mrg
-title: Instant Purchase module
+title: 即时购买模块
 github_link: mrg/ce/instant-purchase/index.md
 functional_areas:
   - Checkout
 ---

-The [Instant Purchase module] allows customers to place orders in seconds without going through the full checkout process.
+The [即时购买模块] allows customers to place orders in seconds without going through the full checkout process.

 This feature takes the form of a button on product pages.
 When a customer clicks this button, the system places their order using the default shipping, billing address, and stored payment method.